Skip to content

 Webhook

 The Webhook module allows Crowdin Apps to listen for specific events and trigger actions when those events occur.
-This module is useful for automating workflows, synchronizing external systems, or logging project activities.
+This module is useful for automating workflows (e.g., work in combination with Workflow Step Type module), synchronizing external systems, or logging project activities.

 manifest.json